nDriaDev/react-tools/apps/react-tools-demo/src/markdown/useCallbackCompare.md

 # useCallbackCompare
 Custom useCallback that returns memoized callback that changes only when comparator function, received as third parameter, returns true.
+[See demo](https://nDriaDev.io/react-tools/#/hooks/performance/useCallbackCompare)

 ## Usage